 Make a Commitment and Draw your Line in the Sand

-What are the questions that I navigate the most in any of my free groups is the idea of when is it okay to quit?
-Things get tough, and direct sales is definitely not for the week.
+What are the questions that I navigate the most in any of my groups is the idea of when is it okay to quit?
+Things get tough, and direct sales is definitely not for the weak.
 But when is it okay to quit?
 And here’s the thing, if you are aiming to become a direct sales superstar, then the idea of quitting needs to just not even be in your vocabulary.
 There is no “okay to quit.”

-The problem is, is that a lot of times these questions start to come up because people are struggling.
+The problem is that a lot of times these questions start to come up because people are struggling.
 They come up because they are feeling burnt out, their sales are low, they can’t seem to sponsor anyone, and they don’t know how to turn things around and get out of this rut.
 So they start to wonder whether or not it’s all worth it, whether or not they’ve made a mistake, and whether or not this is truly the right company with the right products for them.

 I can tell you right now, without you even showing me a single product from your line, that this is the right company for you because you were passionate enough to join.
 This wasn’t a decision that you made lightly.
 You made this decision out of a passion and love for the product.
 And more than likely you already know other people using this product.

 But when those sales start to dwindle, when you reach the end of your warm market and you’re not sure who to talk to or how to draw more people in, this is when it can get very easy to start to doubt that decision and start to doubt your own success.
-You have to make a commitment that when those doubts start to come up that you will power through them—That you will only make such changes to your opportunity, to your business, and to your goals, when the time to make such changes comes.
+You have to make a commitment that when those doubts start to come up that you will power through them—That you will only make such changes to your opportunity, to your business, and to your goals when the time to make such changes comes.
 Which you’re going to know, because you’re going to draw that out right now before you get much further.

 Use and Love your Products